sandeel/tribe/doc/diary.md

 * Created calculation methods for total points for a Tribe. (still need to write tests for these)
 * Created a display for these points on a per-day basis on the points page

+# Sprint 5 "Rewards"
+* Created a model for a reward
+* Created serializer for a reward
+* Created views for adding and editing rewards